Is it possible to stop eating sugar and to live a sugar free lifestyle?

 Later, after following their protocol pretty carefully, I found myself in a pit of bad health again.

-I’ll be sharing more about that later.
-But let’s just suffice it to say that I now think there is much more to treating candida than just cutting back on sugars and starches.
+I'll be sharing more about that later.
+But let's just suffice it to say that I now think there is much more to know about how to get rid of candida than just cutting back on sugars and starches.